About Scenes

 When viewing a story, a progress bar indicates the number of screens and their remaining duration.
 The user can:

-- Tap the right side of a screen to go to the next screen and tap the left side to go to the previous screen
+- Tap the right side of a Scene to go to the next screen and tap the left side to go to the previous screen

-- Tap and hold anywhere on the screen to pause
+- Tap and hold anywhere on the Scene to pause

-- Swipe down or tap the Dismiss (X) button to close
+- Swipe down within the Scene or tap the Dismiss (X) button to close

 Story mode does not support: